fhiso/legacy-format/data-model.md

 ### `elf:LANGUAGE_OF_TEXT`

-{.ednote} Should this really be a pseudostructure?
+{.ednote} Should this really be a pseudo-structure?
 If we re-work this as having language-tagged strings as payloads, then it is; but if we leave the strings in this document as non-language-tagged then it is data instead.

 Supertype
 :   `[elf:Structure]`